arcxp-ce-support/Fusion-Training-User-Stories/README.md

 Now we will allow the user to directly customize my feature using inline editing for a streamlined experience.
 Building on the alert bar feature we just created, we provide a clearer and easier way for editors to configure custom fields through inline editing as documented [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/adding-custom-fields.md#inline-editing)

-6. Make sure the above ticket is completed.
-This includes adding a new section to the layout and a new feature in the `global/alert-bar` directory.
+6. Make sure we have the new `promo` section in the layout and the new `global/alert-bar` feature.
 Now we will modify it by adding inline editing to a text field in the feature.
 You can also complete the steps below on the custom field we added to the color block.

 7. You should now have a working `alert-bar` feature.
 We will now add a way to edit the feature text inline in the admin.